Quantile: Estimating quantiles from a sample

 Of the techniques, Hyndman and Fan recommend R-8, but most statistical software packages have chosen R-6 or R-7 as the default.

 The standard error of a quantile estimate can in general be estimated via the bootstrap.
 The Maritz–Jarrett method can also be used.

+The asymptotic distribution of the sample median

+The sample median is the most examined one amongst quantiles, being an alternative to estimate a location parameter, when the expected value of the distribution does not exist, and hence the sample mean is not a meaningful estimator of a population characteristic.
+Moreover, the sample median is a more robust estimator than the sample mean.